 Some people believe it is their fault when they miscarry, which is generally not the case.
 As mentioned above, most miscarriages are caused by underdevelopment or non-development of the fetus.
 There is nothing a mother can do about this natural occurrence.

 There is also the misconception that if a woman has one miscarriage, then she cannot get pregnant.
 This is untrue, unless the woman has certain health conditions.
 In most cases, women who miscarry go on to have another child or even more than one.
 Miscarrying is not a cause of infertility or inability to have a normal pregnancy.

 There is no specific time recommendation as to the right time to try for conception after a miscarriage.
 It will differ in each individual case, depending on physical and emotional stability.
-However, 6 weeks is ample time for the body to heal.
-If you are emotionally and physically ready after 6 weeks, go ahead and try again.
+However, 6 weeks is usually ample time for the body to heal.
+If you are emotionally and physically ready after 6 weeks, go ahead and try again (as long as your doctor has okayed this).
 If not, wait until you are.

 *Please note that the author is not a licensed medical professional.
 The information above is based on personal experience.
 Always speak with a qualified health professional for your medical and health needs.